 Low hatchability, reduced egg quality and impaired chick immunity are common hatchery challenges.
 Mycotoxins could be the culprit.
 Mycotoxins are unavoidable contaminants in feed that have toxic effects on bird health.
 They are highly present in poultry diets worldwide, but due to their often-invisible effects, mycotoxins are frequently overlooked in parent stock farms, with the negative outcomes appearing at the hatcheries.
 Mycotoxins can negatively impact a diversity of indices that are necessary for the success of breeder and hatchery production: fertility, eggshell quality, efficiency of vaccine response and quality of the progeny.
 Becoming informed and aware of this challenge and how to protect your birds is key to helping them reach their maximum genetic potential and, consequently, maximizing the economic success of your hatchery.

-The DSM World Mycotoxin Survey has been measuring contamination levels in feed for nearly two decades, and has found that 98% of poultry feed samples are contaminated by mycotoxins.
-Moreover, 86% are positive for more than one mycotoxin, which means the toxic effects can be potentialized inside the bird’s organism and have even more harmful effects.
+The dsm-firmenich World Mycotoxin Survey has been measuring contamination levels in feed for nearly two decades, and our 2023 survey has found that 95% of poultry feed samples are contaminated by mycotoxins.
+Moreover, 82% are positive for more than one mycotoxin, which means the toxic effects can be potentialized inside the bird’s organism and have even more harmful effects.
 In poultry, for instance, there is frequent co-contamination with deoxynivalenol (DON) and fumonisins (FUM).
 When both mycotoxins are involved in degradation of the tight junctions, their effect is considered synergistic—that is, the total effects are greater than the simple sum of each individual effect—and can lead to severe cases of ‘leaky gut’.

 Although many regions have an overall risk that is considered medium/high, each region has a different mycotoxin contamination profile based on which specific mycotoxins are present, in which combinations and in what amounts.
 The map shows the six mycotoxins that cause the most harm in birds.
 DON and FUM are the most prevalent ones worldwide, and are related to gut health issues and immunosuppression.
 Zearalenone (ZEN) is also commonly found and impacts the fertility and egg production of breeders and layers.
 Aflatoxin (Afla) affects liver functionality and the immune system and, although toxin T2 (T2) and ochratoxin (OTA) are less prevalent, their toxic effects can be acute even at low dosages.